bitcoinmono/MonoWallet/README.md

 ![WalletShell](docs/walletshell.png)
-GoldWallet is a GUI wallet for DeroGold.
+MonoWallet is a GUI wallet for BitcoinMono.

 ![WalletShell Screens](https://i.imgur.com/41Ujq0S.gif "WalletShell Screens")

 ### Features:
-This wallet contains the basic functions required to manage your DeroGold assets:
+This wallet contains the basic functions required to manage your BitcoinMono assets:

 * Wallet creation
   * Create new wallet